VuongVu2103/Laravel-React-Shopping/README.md

 ### MongoDB

 .
 To run this you have to configuration MongoDB first .
-If you don't know anything about it you can check  [MongoDB - Laravel](https://github.com/jenssegers/laravel-mongodb) for more detail.
+If you don't know anything about it you can check  [MongoDB - Laravel](https://github.com/jenssegers/laravel-mongodb) for more details.

 .
 In the MongoDB folder have all file json about products ,user-info , brands ,...